microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

         /// Return the path for the roaming data store.
         /// @warning Roaming data and settings are no longer supported after Windows 10 version 1901 (aka 19H1 aka 10.0.18363.0).
+        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.RoamingFolder().Path()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.roamingfolder
         String RoamingPath { get; };

         /// Return the path for the shared data store.
+        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.SharedLocalFolder().Path()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.sharedlocalfolder
         String SharedLocalPath { get; };

         /// Return the path for the temporary data store.
+        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.TemporaryFolder().Path()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.temporaryfolder
         String TemporaryPath { get; };